-It is small in spherical shape and has a texture like jelly, which is a great addition and a pleasing WOW factor to the juices and smoothies.
+It is small in a spherical shape and has a texture like jelly, which is a great addition and a pleasing WOW factor to the juices and smoothies.

-Where to get?
+Where to get it?

-The key ingredients
+The key ingredients of Avocado bubble tea

 Boba is available in different sizes and two colors.
 Black and white.
 When cooked, the large varieties would turn to the size of small marbles.
-The large black size is the one you get in takeouts and in restaurants.
+The large black size is what you get in takeouts and restaurants.
 And you may choose the size depending on your preference to make avocado bubble tea.

 How to make avocado bubble tea

-In the serving glass, Layer the tapioca bubbles and the puree alternatively.
-Like, add 3 tablespoons of Boba and then fill half of the glass with the avocado smoothie.
-Now add 3 tablespoons of boba and now fill the glass with the smoothie.
+Add 3 tablespoons of Boba, then fill half the glass with the avocado smoothie.
+Then add 3 tablespoons of boba and fill the glass with the smoothie.
 End with a tablespoon of boba at the top.

 The Leftovers and make-ahead preparations